ymmah/node/src/Batcher/README.md

 # Batcher Module

-Responsible for taking claim hashes and publishing groups of hashes on a timed interval.
+Responsible for taking claim hashes and publishing groups of hashes on a timed interval and marking hashes complete after they have successfully been timmestamped.
 Other modules can listen for the published message and do as they wish with the grouped hashes.

 ## Configuration